 Image credit: homespecially.com

-Some homeowners, who want a more natural look, want to limit the man-made materials in their front garden or backyard.
-Stones are more durable than concrete, but harder to install — not a big a price to pay if you want to create a unique walkway featuring both stepping stones and pebbles in an interesting layout.
-Check out similar stones and pebbles ideas at homespecially.com.
+I’ve found that natural stone walkways are more durable than stamped concrete ones but harder to install — not a big price to pay if you want to create a unique walkway featuring both stepping stones and pebbles in an interesting layout, leading straight to your front door.

 Uniform Pavers Over Pebbles For a Modern Look